Published 31 Jan 2023

 - How are proper documents and other records kept?

-iAuditor is the world’s #1 mobile app and can streamline project audits by making information gathering fast, easy and accessible online.
-Using the iAuditor mobile and web app you can:
+SafetyCulture (formerly iAuditor) is the world’s #1 mobile app and can streamline project audits by making information gathering fast, easy and accessible online.
+Using the SafetyCulture mobile and web app you can:

-- Customize your questionnaires and share them instantly with your team using the iAuditor app
+- Customize your questionnaires and share them instantly with your team using the SafetyCulture app

 - Take unlimited photos as supporting evidence of project challenges and opportunities